ds-visualizer/ds-visualizer/content/Tree/Tree-code.md

 ```

-Now that u have a brief understating about about trees, lets look at the code:
+Now that you have a brief understating about about trees, lets look at the code:

 The plain structure would look like this: